MicrosoftDocs/power-automate-docs/articles/organization-q-and-a.md

 ### Is this free?
 Will I be charged for these licenses?
 No user can incur any cost to your organization without your express consent, so neither free nor trial licenses can cause any charges to your organization.
 Moreover, they also do not use any quotas, such as run quotas.

-### I removed the Power Automate Free license and users can still access Flow?
+### I removed the Power Automate Free license and users can still access it.
 The Power Automate Free license is included only for tracking purposes.
 As covered in the first section, it is not possible to prevent another person from using Power Automate for individual purposes.
 Thus, the presence of a Power Automate Free license does not actually grant or remove any capabilities.

 ### Why can't I see all Power Automate licenses in the Office 365 Admin portal?